UUDigitalHumanitieslab/parseport/README.md

 Note that you will need two data files in order to run this project.

 - `model_weights.pt` should be put in the root directory of the `spindle-server` project.
 It can be downloaded from _Yoda-link here_.
-- `aethel.pickle` should live at the `backend` directory of the `parseport` project.
+- `aethel.pickle` should live at the `backend/aethel_db/data/` directory of the `parseport` project.
 You can find it in the zip archive [here](https://github.com/konstantinosKokos/aethel/tree/stable/data).

 This application can be run in both `production` and `development` mode.
 Either mode will start a network of five containers.